Sanjaypranav/ruth-docs/ruth-nlu/docs/intro.md

 If model path is not provided, Parse function will use the latest model in the model directory as a default model.

+after training intent classifier you can now test the model using `ruth test` command

 ## Testing

 To test the model performance, run the following command